-The incremental air exposures at the site fenceline and monitoring station locations are modeled for the demolition with shears of the 236-Z cell and associated buildings.
-These structures include areas with the highest contamination levels in the PFP complex.
-Because the activity-weighted emissions from the 236-Z cell alone account for 99.999% of the projected emissions from demolition of the 236-Z cell and associated buildings combined, the 236-Z cell results given below are fully representative of the demolition activities.
+This section presents the air concentrations modeling results for the shear demolition of the 236-Z structure, which includes the cell and other associated buildings.
+The structure, which is denoted by demolition zone 12 in Figure 2.1, contains areas with the highest contamination levels in the PFP complex.
+Because the activity-weighted emissions from the 236-Z cell account for 99.999% of the projected emissions from all the 236-Z structures, the results presented in this section are associated with the demolition activities for the 236-Z cell.